Nikita-200/RapidFire-AI-Winter-LLM-Challenge/README.md

 # RapidFire-AI-Winter-LLM-Challenge
 ---
 ## RAG CHALLENGE
-We used 2 different datasets for this Challenge - "DOCUGAMI Financial Dataset" and "RAGBench Dataset (CovidQA)" Below we discuss the comparison of performances between the  datasets, and the possible ways/causes/reasons for different resulting metrics for each of the datasets.
+We used 2 different datasets for this Challenge - "DOCUGAMI Financial Dataset" and "RAGBench Dataset (CovidQA)".

+Below we discuss the comparison of performances between the  datasets, and the possible ways/causes/reasons for different resulting metrics for each of the datasets.
 # CHUNKING COMPARISON: DOCUGAMI Financial Dataset vs RAGBench